snoophogg/PicoOpenTherm/docker/QUICKSTART.md

 Or use drag-and-drop if you prefer.

-## Step 5: Watch Auto-Discovery
+## Step 5: Verify Auto-Discovery

 After your device boots and connects:

 1. In Home Assistant, go to: **Settings → Devices & Services**
-2. Click on **MQTT** integration
+2. Click on the **MQTT** integration card (should show "1 device")
-3. You should see **"OpenTherm Gateway"** appear automatically!
+3. You should see **"OpenTherm Gateway"** listed
-4. Click on it to see all discovered entities
+4. Click on it to see all ~60 discovered entities (sensors, switches, numbers)

+**Note**: It may take 30-60 seconds after the device connects for all entities to appear.

 ## Step 6: Explore the Dashboards